microsoft/waterfall_ax/README.md

     ![Custom2](pic/example2_dark.png)

 3. **Continue Editing**.
 The plot_waterfall() function returns an Axes object and can also take in an .
 So it’s very flexible to use the object outside the class for further editing.
-An example by following the previous one:
+An example by following the previous style:
     ```
     # Add grid and xlabel after the waterfall ax is created
     wf_ax = waterfall.plot_waterfall(title='Style dark_background', color_kwargs=color_kwargs)